0xFA7E/warmsnowrebalance/README.md

 This mod adjusts the later difficulties(notably snowstorm and blizzrad(sic) ) to more sane values for HP.
 Blizzard is now a slightly beefed up heavy snow but the later stage enemies are significantly toned down so HP bloat is a tad closer to a linear increase instead of the massive bump in vanilla with snowstorm difficulty being slightly inbetween the two.
 Chosen values were because it sounded good, and feedback on finetuning is highly welcomed.
 Other rebalancing effects/mods may come if interest is raised.
+A detailed table of original values as well as changes can be found on the DataForNerds.md page

 # Installing with Melon Loader